jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 To test run our **main.dart** we must first select what device or emulation device we will perform on.
 In the bottom left corner, We will select the Android Smartphone we connected earlier.

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Flutter%20images/Android%20Emulator.JPG)
 Now with the target smartphone select we can hit DeBug and run.

 <p align="center">
 <img src="https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Flutter%20images/App%20Demo.JPG" width="400">
 </p>

+**congratulations!** You have developed your first interactive application on Android!
+Go ahead and test out the app by pressing the button as many times as you can!
+With this foundation, You can now quickly begin to develop apps for a wide range of platforms!